serodriguez68/deep-learning-cheatsheet/notes/Volume 1 - Supervised Deep Learning/Part 3 - Recurrent Neural Networks (RNN)/2-coding-an-lstm.md

 Rule of thumb: Hadelin from Udemy recommends starting with a dropout of 20% and explore from there.
 RNNs require higher dropouts than ANNs or CNNs because they are very prone to overfitting, so a dropout of 40% is not uncommon.

+## Evaluating a Recurrent Model

+Evaluation of a Recurrent neural network is no different than any other ML model and is driven by the nature o the task.
+- __Classification problems__ are evaluated using a confusion matrix, accuracy, precision, recall, ROC curves etc.
+- __Regression problems__ are typically evaluated using metrics like `RSquared / Adjusted R sared, Mean Square Error, Mean Absosute Error, etc.`

+ The one thing that is different when dealing with regression in time series (RNN or not) is that some times we are interested in predicting the general upward / downward **trend** of a variable while not caring much about the accuracy of the values.
+For these cases, classical regression metrics like `Mean Square Error` are not an adequate representation of model performance and other techniques need to be used (out of scope of this summary).

+ ## Tuning an LSTMs
+ Similar to other types of deep-learning, tuning an LSTM requires experimental exploration to try to understand the reasons for some prediction problems along with hyper-parameter and topology grid-search.

+ [Machine Learning Mastery][mlm-lstm-tuning] has an example of LSTM tuning with Keras for time series forecasting.

 [feature-scaling-summary]: https://github.com/serodriguez68/machine-learning-cheatsheet/blob/master/cheatsheets/Part%201%20-%20Data%20Preprocessing/data-preprocessing.md#feature-scaling